marigold-dev/abstraction-training/README.md

 ## Basics

-In `lib/soul.ml`, you can define a (bad) type to descibe complex numbers in algebraic form and its addition:
+In `lib/soul.ml`, you can define a type to descibe complex numbers in algebraic form and its addition:

 ```ocaml
 type complex = {